Lloyd Marshall

-Lloyd Marshall (June 4, 1914 – August 4, 1997) was an American light heavyweight boxer who was inducted posthumously into the International Boxing Hall of Fame in June 2010.
+Lloyd Marshall (June 4, 1914 – August 4, 1997) was an American light heavyweight boxer who competed from 1936 to 1951.
+Although he never fought for a world title, Marshall was a skilled fighter who faced tough opposition throughout his career (including victories over several former and future title holders).
+Marshall was considered a member of the Murderers' Row, a group of the most feared black fighters of the 1940s, who were often avoided by contemporary champions.

+In June 2010 Marshall was posthumously inducted into the International Boxing Hall of Fame.

 Pro career

-Marshall began his boxing career at the age of 17 and turned pro in 1936.
-In 1943 Marshall fought for the "Duration" Light Heavyweight Title against Jimmy Bivins.
+Marshall began his boxing career at the age of 17 and became a pro in 1936.
+In 1943, Marshall fought for the "Duration" Light Heavyweight Title against Jimmy Bivins.
 During the bout, Bivins was knocked down in the 7th for a 2-count, and then Marshall was down for nine in the 9th, and at the bell in the 12th.
 Marshall was then counted out in the 13th to lose the bout.
-In 1944 he captured the Vacant "Duration" World Light Heavyweight Title with a victory over Nate Bolden.
+In 1944, he captured the Vacant "Duration" World Light Heavyweight Title with a victory over Nate Bolden.
 Due to the fact that he fought at his peak during World War II, Marshall never fought for an officially recognized world title.

-He retired in 1951 after KO losses to Bobo Olson and then Harry Matthews.
+He retired at age 37 in 1951 after KO losses to Bobo Olson and then Harry Matthews.

 He fought 4 fights against other black murder's row fighters: all within the 2-year period of September 1942- September 1944.